By David Tomas, on 5 December 2018

 Characteristics of Native Advertising

-If you have not yet joined this revolution, you will need to know a little more about what characterizes this particular type of online advertising.
+If you have not yet joined this revolution, you may want to know a little more about what characterizes this particular type of online advertising.

-- Content advertising integrates online advertising into webpages by using the content as support.
-In order to do this, it respects the format and editorial style, but, and this is VERY IMPORTANT, it must be explicitly specified that it is in fact advertising content.
+- Content advertising integrates online advertising into web pages by using the content as support.
+It respects the format and editorial style, but, and this is important, it must be explicitly specified that it is advertising content.

-- Native advertising will be successful if its content is brilliant and useful.
-It should be in line will the rest of the articles that are there.
-If we think, how do we sell our brand with an interesting, pleasant and entertaining story?
-If you are able to create content like this, you will increase the probability of your readers remembering your brand or your product/service.
+- Native advertising will be successful if the content is of good quality and useful.
+Think about how to sell your brand with an interesting and entertaining story.
+If you are able to create content like this, you will increase the probability of your readers remembering your brand and your product or service.

-- In order to achieve this engagement, offer content (articles, videos…) where you first pin down the necessity of your potential client, and then present your service as a solution.
-If you start by listing all the benefits of your product, you will lose their interest.
-Capture their attention with highly valued information, which is so interesting and attractive that they will even want to share it with their contacts.
+- In order to increase engagement, offer content (articles, videos, etc) where you identify your client's needs and show why your product/service is the perfect solution.
+If you start by listing all the benefits of your product, people will lose interest.
+Instead, capture their attention with valuable information that is so interesting and attractive that they will want to share it with their network.

-- On the other hand, make sure to keep in mind to optimize and adapt this type of advertising to the different devices and platforms available.
-You can make the most of videos, images and other dynamic forms so that the user has the opportunity to respond to your content and engage in dialogue with your brand.
+- Finally, keep in mind the importance of optimizing and adapting native advertising to different devices and platforms.
+You can make the most of videos, images, and other dynamic formats so that the user can respond to your content and engage with your brand.